-In Section V.7, page 38, BMA Johnston discusses the impact of the proposed project on competition as it relates to promoting cost-effectiveness, quality and access.
 See also Sections II, III, V, VI and VII where the applicant discusses the impact of the project on cost-effectiveness, quality and access.

-The information provided by the applicant in those sections is reasonable and credible and adequately demonstrates that the expected effects of the proposal on competition include a positive impact on cost-effectiveness, quality and access to dialysis services in Johnston County.
-This determination is based on the information in the application, and the following analysis:
+The information provided by the applicant in those sections is reasonable and credible and adequately demonstrates that any enhanced competition in the service area will have a positive impact on cost-effectiveness, quality and access to the proposed services.
+This determination is based on the information in the application and the following analysis:

-- The applicant adequately demonstrates the need to add five dialysis stations, and that it is a cost-effective alternative to meet that need; - The applicant adequately demonstrated it will continue to provide quality services; and - The applicant adequately demonstrated it will continue to provide adequate access to medically underserved populations.
+- The applicant adequately demonstrates the need to add four dialysis stations at the BMA Cary facility and that it is a cost-effective alternative; - The applicant adequately demonstrates that it will continue to provide quality services; and - The applicant demonstrates that it will continue to provide adequate access to medically underserved populations.

-Therefore, the application is conforming to this criterion.
+The application is conforming to this criterion.